-(10 Days – 10 Crews – 10 Films) The 10-10-10 Student Screenwriting and Filmmaking Competition started in 2004 and is a highly successful educational program developed by SBIFF to bring together student screenwriters, student filmmakers and industry professionals in an effort to encourage and assist the next generation of filmmakers.
-Through these two competitions, students produce 10 films over a period of 10 days and are judged on both Filmmaking and Screenwriting criteria.
+(10 Days – 10 Crews – 10 Films) The 10-10-10 Screenwriting and Filmmaking Competition started in 2004 and is a highly successful educational program developed by SBIFF to bring together student screenwriters, student filmmakers and industry professionals in an effort to encourage and assist the next generation of filmmakers.
+Students are mentored over several months then during the annual Film Festival, they produce 10 films over a period of 10 days and are judged on both Filmmaking and Screenwriting criteria.
 Since its inception, 10-10-10 has given a public forum to hundreds of student screenwriters and filmmakers and generated a wealth of original creative work.

 High school and college contestants compete within their own categories.
 An overall winner of the 10-10-10 Student Filmmaking Competition will be chosen from each category.
 Similarly, an overall winner of the 10-10-10 Student Screenwriting Competition will also be chosen from each category.
 The contending 10-10-10 films will be screened, judged and winners announced at a public screening open to the public at the Arlington Theatre on the final day of the Film Festival.